biolab/orange2/docs/widgets/rst/data/file.rst

 Example
 -------

-Most Orange workflows would probably start with the :ref:`File` widget.
+Most Orange workflows would probably start with the File widget.
 In the schema below, the widget is used to read the data that is sent to both :ref:`Data Table` widget and to widget that displays :ref:`Attribute Statistics`.